dexie/dexie-website/cloud/docs/db.cloud.configure().md

 ### customLoginGui

 Enable this option and subscribe to [db.cloud.userInteraction](db.cloud.userInteraction) to provide your own user interface for the built-in OTP authentication.
 Enabling this option will silence the built-in GUI of login dialogs and instead allow you to render a component that displays your preferred style of login dialogs.
+See [this react example](/cloud/docs/authentication#customizing-login-gui) on how to implement custom login GUI.

 If you rather want to replace the authentication solution from email OTP to your own or a 3rd part solution, see [Example: Integrate Custom Authentication](#example-integrate-custom-authentication)